offbynull/learn/Math/input/input.md

 The TE block is applying idea 3.
 The trialing 0s are being stripped off, trial-and-error division is being performed, then the 0s are re-append to the quotient and the remainder.
 ```

 The remainders need to be accounted for.
 That is, if there are enough remaining items to form a group, they should be grouped.
-The process is repeated on the remaining items until there aren't enough to form a group (until the remainder is less than_REL the divisor).
+The process is repeated on the remaining items until there aren't enough to form a group (until the remainder is less than the divisor).
 Once there aren't enough remaining items to form a group, the sum of the quotients becomes the final quotient (final number of groups) and the remainder becomes the final remainder...

 ```{note}
 The diagram below looks daunting but it's just 3 copies of the diagrams above stacked on top of each other -- 1 for each iteration.
 The remainders from each iteration are being combined and used as the input for the next iteration.
 The quotients from each iteration are being combined to get the total quotient (total number of groups).